-GULLIES TOURS DMC & T.O. is a young professional Destination Management Company and full-service specialized provider in the organization of tailor-made groups tour packages, events and incentives in all regions of Italy and Argentina.
-All our tour packages, theme travel, leisure, incentives, events and hospitality are high quality and customised programs.
-Some of the packages are exclusive programs in science, history, philosophy, literature, art, culture and religion.
-GULLIES TOURS DMC & T.O. is created by well experienced Travel Agent with a professional background of more than 24 years in the tourism industry, with in-depth knowledge of Travel and Tourism products in Italy and in Argentina, strong with all the enthusiasm and the professionalism that a customer expects when putting their dreams in the hands of a Professional Organizer.
-GULLIES TOURS DMC & T.O. ensures travel arrangements for groups from the beginning to end, negotiating rates and deals to arrive with excellent services at the best package for the best price per person, as well as providing them with technical and practical support through the trip.
+GULLIES TOURS DMC & T.O. is a young professional Destination Management Company and B2B full-service specialized provider in the organization of tour packages, leisure and luxury travel, adventure and outdoor activities, events and incentives in all regions of Argentina and Italy with strengths in Tuscany.
+Our products focus on safety, health, nature, wellbeing and customization travel for FITs, family trips and exclusive small group tours.
+Gullies Tours is created by well experienced Travel Agent with a professional background of more than 26 years in the tourism industry, strong with all the enthusiasm and the professionalism that a customer expects when putting their dreams in the hands of a Professional Organizer.
+Gullies Tours ensures clients stay safe at each stage of their travel and deliver travel arrangements from the beginning to end, negotiating rates and deals to arrive with excellent services at the best package for the best price per person, as well as providing them with technical and practical support through the trip.
 We have developed over the years a tight network of contacts and collaborations which allows us to find the best solution to any request.
 Our approach involves using a savvy understanding of time and travel scheduling as well as extensive travel experience in multiple countries.
 Travel is our Passion!

 Our Destinations: Italy & Europe | Argentina & South America